m15a/flakelight-treefmt/README.md

 ### `treefmtConfig`

-The configuration for treefmt-nix.
-It can be either an attribute set containing `programs.*` etc. definitions (like the example above) or a path to a configuration file (e.g., `./treefmt.nix`).
+Your configuration for treefmt-nix.
+It can be either an inline module containing `programs.*` etc. (like the example above) or a path to a configuration file (e.g., `./treefmt.nix`).

 ### `treefmtWrapperInDevShell`